Children's Chorus of San Antonio: Core Ensembles

 CCSA's core ensembles provide a rigorous curriculum of performance-based instruction ranging from the basics of vocal technique through an extensive and diverse repertoire.
 These ensembles are divided into Beginning, Intermediate, and Advanced level ensembles- accommodating a wide range of ages and skill levels.
 Placement hearings are held annually for both returning and new singers.

 Preparatory and Prelude ensembles are Beginning Level ensembles, providing an introductory choral experience for ages 5–8.
-Both ensembles are directed by Mrs. Rebecca Juarez.
+Both ensembles are directed by Mrs. Rebecca Lakes.

 Chorale and Choristers are Intermediate Level ensembles, providing choral experience for ages 9–13.
 Chorale is the primary ensemble for ages 9–13.
 This ensemble is for growing and beginner singers.
 Choristers offers more challenging repertoire for singers with previous choral experience, ages 11–13.
-Mrs. Alyssa Avenatti directs Chorale and Mrs. Rebecca Morgan directs Choristers.
+Mrs. Alyssa Avenatti directs Chorale and Mrs. Patricia Balmer directs Choristers.

-There are three ensembles at the Advanced Level for ages 14–18; Concert Choir, Chamber, and Encore.
+There are three ensembles at the Advanced Level for ages 14–18; Concert Choir, Chamber Mixed, Chamber Tenor-Bass, and Encore.
 Concert Choir is a larger treble ensemble of singers with previous choral experience.
-Chamber ensemble is a full SATB-mixed choral experience, meeting one day/week for 90-minutes.
+The Chamber Mixed ensemble is a full SATB-mixed choral experience, meeting one day/week for 90-minutes.
+The Chamber Tenor-Bass ensemble is primarily made up of advanced changed male voices, also meeting one day/week for 90-minutes.
 Encore is CCSA's premiere advanced treble ensemble.
 Singers in Encore are also required to provide leadership within CCSA's Concert Choir.
-All three choral groups require placement by audition.
-Concert Choir, Chamber, and Encore are all directed by CCSA's Artistic Director, Dr. Ryan Garrison.
+All four choral groups require placement by audition.
+Concert Choir, Chamber Mixed, Chamber Tenor-Bass, and Encore are all directed by CCSA's Artistic Director, Dr. Carolyn Cruse, who had very recently joined CCSA in the 2022-23 season after a 14-year tenure at Texas Tech University as Associate Director of Choral Activities and Associate Professor of Music Education.